Cypress Semiconductor (CY) Q2 2017 Results - Earnings Call Transcript

 USB-C provides faster and higher wattage charging of mobile devices in cars, including smartphones, tablets, notebook, PCs, game consoles and other electronic – personal electronics.
 These examples illustrate how we are expanding our reach and taking advantage of market adjacencies in USB-C with our solutions integration and programmability.
 As a reminder, USB-C is just starting to take off and is expected to be a multiyear transition.
 We are encouraged by the activity so far and looking ahead to the second half of 2017 and beyond.

-Finally in automotive, where Cypress is the leading provider of embedded solutions, we continue to drive content growth in the Car of Tomorrow (10:59).
+Finally in automotive, where Cypress is the leading provider of embedded solutions, we continue to drive content growth in the car of tomorrow.
 In Q2, our automotive revenue grew 7% to another record for Cypress.
 And we are positioned to win as the market leader in instrument clusters, connected car, ADAS and infotainment, which are all growing faster than the overall automotive market.

 As an example, our leading Traveo MCU and NOR flash memory are enabling a sophisticated graphic solution for DENSO instrument clusters in the 2017 Toyota Camry.
 We are at the forefront of the expanding market for autonomous driving solutions with our NOR flash as evidenced by our recently expanded collaboration with Bosch to provide critical functions to the ADAS platform.